yil667/SquadUCSD/README.md

 <h1>Add new issues here as well as the issues tab in github</h1>
    <ol>
       <li>When attempting to login with blank fields, the message, "Please complete your email verification!" appears</li>
-      <li>Password length error message should be the same whether the password is too short or too long</li>
+      <li>Password length error message should be the same whether the password is too short or too long.
+Let Annie or Quinn know when change is complete</li>
    </ol>
 <h1>As issues are resolved, close issues on issue tab in github and delete entry here</h1>